 Nashville estate planning attorney Randy Ratliff has extensive experience in all aspects of general litigation.
 He knows that, when proper planning is not done, lengthy, expensive court battles are not unusual, with the courts stepping in to make difficult decisions in documents that may become public record.
 Nobody wants this to happen.
 To schedule an appointment with an elder law attorney or seek guidance regarding an estate planning matter, contact the Randy Ratliff Law Offices, PLLC, online or at 615-656-8282.
 Attorney Ratliff assists residents of Davidson and Williamson Counties, including people in Antioch, Hermitage, Madison, Goodlettsville, Joelton, Franklin, Brentwood, and Cool Springs.

 He also serves as Chairman of the Board of This I Believe, Inc., a non-profit devoted to engaging youth and adults from all walks of life in writing, sharing, and discussing brief essays about the core values that guide their daily lives.
 He formerly served on the Board of Directors of the Louisville Committee on Foreign Relations.
 As a long-time songwriter, he loves the arts and knows the Nashville area well.
 His latest venture is as a Co-Producer of the award-winning film Nefertiti’s Daughters.
 Attorney Ratliff’s wife, Beth, is a pioneering health care executive with Premise Health.
-They have two beautiful daughters and welcomed their first grandchild in 2016.
+They have two beautiful daughters and welcomed two grandchildren.
 Among his many blessings, Randy counts a wonderful family and a host of friends.